MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 ### Docker Compose

 [Docker Compose](https://docs.docker.com/compose/overview/) can be used to define and configure container networks alongside the containers/services that will be using those networks.
 The Compose 'networks' key is used as the top-level key in defining the networks to which containers will be connected.
-For example, the syntax below defines the default NAT network created by Docker to be the 'default' network for all containers/services defined in a given Compose file.
+For example, the syntax below defines the preexisting NAT network created by Docker to be the 'default' network for all containers/services defined in a given Compose file.

 ```none
 networks: